A.B. (1970) Davidson College

 J.D.
 (1973) University of South Carolina

-Professor Stuckey joined the law faculty in 1973.
-He is the leading expert on South Carolina family law.
-He is the author of Marital Litigation in South Carolina: Substantive Law, Third Edition (SC Bar - CLE Division 2001) (with supplements).
-Professor Stuckey is nationally and internationally recognized as an expert about legal education, especially education for the practice of law.
-He has been a visiting faculty member at Santa Clara, Vermont, City Polytechnic of Hong Kong, Alabama, Utah, and San Diego.
-He is an active scholar and has published numerous articles and a few books on professionalism, professional skills and values, legal education, and family law.
-From 1999 to 2003, Professor Stuckey served as the initial Director of the Nelson Mullins Riley & Scarborough Center on Professionalism during which time he developed the professionalism website for lawyers and judges, a USC Law School-based clearinghouse of information and research pertaining to the character, competence, and conduct of legal professionals (professionalism.law.sc.edu).
+Professor Stuckey served as a member of the faculty from 1973 until his retirement in 2008.
+Since his retirement, he has remained an active scholar in his two areas of expertise: South Carolina family law and legal education.
+He is the author of Marital Litigation in South Carolina: Substantive Law, Third Edition (SC Bar - CLE Division 2010) (with supplements).
+He also continues to write and speak, as a nationally and internationally recognized expert, about education for the practice of law.
+In addition to family law, his books and numerous articles explore issues regarding professionalism and professional skills and values.
+From 1999 to 2003, Professor Stuckey served as the initial Director of the Nelson Mullins Riley & Scarborough Center on Professionalism, during which time he developed the professionalism website for lawyers and judges, a USC Law School-based clearinghouse of information and research pertaining to the character, competence, and conduct of legal professionals (professionalism.law.sc.edu).

 Professor Sandy Ogilvy at Catholic University School of Law has assumed responsibility for maintaining the Compilation of Clinical Law Teachers with International Teaching or Consulting Experience.